selfrefactor/rambda/CONTRIBUTING.md

 # Contribution guidelines

-You need to have the code of `selfrefactor/rambda-scripts` repo on the same level as `selfrefactor/rambda` as that repo contains some of the build logic.
+You need to have the code of `selfrefactor/rambda-scripts` repo on the same level as `selfrefactor/rambda` as that repo contains all of the build logic.

 `git clone https://github.com/selfrefactor/rambda-scripts.git`

+> Final step for any code change is `yarn out` as it generates the output files.

 ## Fix a method